How to Start Using and Adding New Skincare Products to Your Routine

 3. Introduce One Product at a Time

-Adding too many new products at once can overwhelm your skin and make it hard to pinpoint any irritation or allergic reaction.
-Start with one product and give your skin at least two weeks to adjust.
+Adding too many new products at once makes it hard to identify what's causing a reaction.
+Start with one product and give your skin at least two weeks to adjust before introducing the next.

 4. Patch Test Before Full Application

-Before using a new product on your entire face, do a patch test.
+Always patch test new products first.
 Apply a small amount to your jawline or behind your ear and wait 24-48 hours.
-No redness, itching, or breakouts?
-You’re good to go!
+No redness, itching or breakouts?
+You're good to go.

 5. Start Slow and Build Up Usage

-For potent actives like retinol, acids, and vitamin C, begin with a lower concentration and use it only once or twice a week before gradually increasing frequency.
-This allows your skin to build tolerance without irritation.
+For potent actives like retinol, acids and Vitamin C, begin with a lower concentration and use it only once or twice a week.
+Gradually increase frequency as your skin builds tolerance.
+This prevents irritation and over-exfoliation.

 6. Layer Your Products Correctly

-To get the most out of your skincare, apply products in the right order: cleanser → toner → serum → moisturiser → sunscreen (AM only).
-Thin, water-based products should go first, followed by thicker, oil-based ones.
+Apply products from lightest to heaviest: cleanser → toner → serum → moisturiser → SPF (AM only).
+Thin, water-based products go first, followed by thicker, oil-based ones.

 7. Avoid Ingredient Conflicts

-New skincare, especially exfoliants and retinoids, can make your skin more sensitive to sunlight.
-Always wear SPF 30+ during the day to prevent damage and irritation.
+New skincare — especially exfoliants and retinoids — can make your skin more sensitive to sunlight.
+Always wear SPF 30+ every morning without fail.

-Skincare is a marathon, not a sprint!
-While some products like hydrating serums show quick results, actives like retinol or vitamin C take weeks to months to show their full effects.
-Stick with it!
+Skincare is a marathon, not a sprint.
+While hydrating serums show quick results, actives like retinol and Vitamin C take weeks to months to show their full effects.
+Stick with it — your best skin is just a routine away.